quicwg/base-drafts/draft-ietf-quic-transport.md

 There is a separate flow of cryptographic handshake data in each encryption level, each of which starts at an offset of 0.
-This implies that each encryption level is treated as a separate CRYPTO_HS stream of data.
+This implies that each encryption level is treated as a separate CRYPTO stream of data.

-Unlike STREAM frames, which include a Stream ID indicating to which stream the data belongs, the CRYPTO_HS frame carries data for a single stream per encryption level.
-The stream does not have an explicit end, so CRYPTO_HS frames do not have a FIN bit.
+Unlike STREAM frames, which include a Stream ID indicating to which stream the data belongs, the CRYPTO frame carries data for a single stream per encryption level.
+The stream does not have an explicit end, so CRYPTO frames do not have a FIN bit.

 # Packetization and Reliability {#packetization}